 One of the biggest issues slowing new applications and services to market is failure in the production environment when applications are first deployed there.
 One leading analyst has said that when new applications are finally deployed to production, they fail, requiring serious rework, 86% of the time because they have never been tested against the production Standard Operating Environment (SOE).
 The SOE includes the specific production versions of middleware, intrusion detection and monitoring agents and more.
 It's not uncommon to see different versions of say, SQL Server, being used by some developers and non-production versions in QA and other test environments.
 With appLariat, the IT Operations team can define the production SOE for an application and have it enforced, as appropriate, throughout the development lifecycle, ensuring that issues will be found earlier when it is faster and cheaper to fix them.

 appLariat is built on a comprehensive API to easily integrate with your existing tools and processes.
 While the solution provides an intuitive GUI, many team members will use appLariat capability to deploy and manage applications without ever logging in.
-Whether deploying directly from a developer's IDE or Jenkins/Atlassian pipelines, appLariat will fit into your current development and release processes.
-We focused on making containers easy to implement for your existing applications and left things like your CI/CD tools and processes to your current best practices.
+Whether deploying directly from a developer's IDE or any CI tool, appLariat will fit into your current development and release processes.
+We focused on making containers easy to implement for your existing applications and left things like your CI tools and processes to your current best practices.

 With a common way to deploy and manage applications from Development through to Production, IT Operations doesn't have to worry about re-writing brittle deployment scripts used during development for the production environment.
 You also won't need an army of "DevOps" engineers writing and editing Puppet, Chef or Ansible scripts to deploy applications for functional testing or component upgrades.
 With appLariat you can quickly update code, config or data artifacts, as well as change component versions and configurations, then deploy with a single click to any of your cloud environments, throughout your development lifecycle.
 You'll speed time to market for new functionality and fixes to your applications by streamlining your release cycles.